DeadIntermediate/filine-wall/replit.md

 ## Overview

 ScamShield is a comprehensive anti-telemarketing and spam call protection system that combines hardware modem integration, AI-powered voice analysis, and real-time call screening.
-The system intercepts incoming calls at the hardware level using a USRobotics 5637 modem, analyzes caller patterns and voice characteristics, and automatically blocks or screens spam calls before they reach the user's phone.
+The system intercepts incoming calls at the hardware level using a V.92 USB modem (supports USRobotics 5637 and StarTech 56k USB models), analyzes caller patterns and voice characteristics, and automatically blocks or screens spam calls before they reach the user's phone.

 The application provides both a master interface for administrators to manage the entire system and device interfaces for end users to monitor their protected lines.